adoxa/ansicon/readme.txt

     Using 'ansicon' after install will always start with the default attrib- utes, restoring the originals on exit; all other programs will use the cur- rent attributes.
-The shift state is always reset for a new process.
+The shift state and insert mode are always reset for a new process.

     My version of WriteConsoleA will always set the number of characters writt- en, not the number of bytes.
 This means writing a double-byte character as